Tashaun Gipson: Houston Texans

-On March 12, 2019, the Houston Texans signed Gipson to a three–year, $22.50 million contract that includes $11.25 million guaranteed and a signing bonus of $1.50 million.
+On March 12, 2019, the Houston Texans signed Gipson to a three-year, $22.5 million contract that included $11.25 million guaranteed and a signing bonus of $1.5 million.

 Gipson made his Texans debut in the narrow season-opening 30–28 road loss to the Saints and recorded three tackles.

 During a Week 5 53–32 victory over the Falcons, Gipson recorded three tackles, a pass deflection, and a 79-yard pick six off of Matt Ryan.
 In the next game against the Chiefs, Gipson recorded five tackles, a pass deflection, and an interception during the 31–24 road victory.
 During a Week 14 38–24 loss to the Denver Broncos, Gipson recorded two tackles, two pass deflections, and his third interception of the season.

 On December 31, 2019, Gipson was placed on injured reserve with a back injury, which caused him to miss both playoff games.
 Gipson finished the 2019 season with 51 combined tackles (34 solo), eight pass deflections, three interceptions, and a pick-six in 14 games and starts.

 On April 27, 2020, Gipson was released by the Texans.

 Chicago Bears

 2020

-On May 1, 2020, the Chicago Bears signed Gipson to a one–year, $1.05 million contract that includes $550,000 guaranteed upon signing.
+On May 1, 2020, the Chicago Bears signed Gipson to a one-year, $1.05 million contract with $550,000 guaranteed upon signing.

-Gipson made his Bears debut during the season-opening 27–23 road victory over the Lions and recorded seven tackles.
-Two weeks later against the Falcons, he recorded his first interception of the year late in the fourth quarter off a pass thrown by Matt Ryan to secure a 30–26 comeback road victory.
-In the next game against the Colts, Gipson had nine tackles and a pass deflection as the Bears lost by a score of 19–11.
-Two weeks later against the Carolina Panthers, Gipson recorded six tackles, a pass deflection, and an interception during the 23–16 road victory.
+Gipson made his Bears debut during the season-opening 27–23 road victory over the Lions and had seven tackles.
+Two weeks later against the Falcons, he recorded six tackles, a pass deflection, and his first interception of the year late in the fourth quarter off a pass thrown by Matt Ryan to secure a 30–26 comeback road victory.
+In the next game against the Colts, Gipson had nine tackles and a pass deflection during the 19–11 loss.

+During Week 6 against the Carolina Panthers, Gipson recorded six tackles, a pass deflection, and an interception in the 23–16 road victory.
 During a Week 16 41–17 road victory over his former team, the Jaguars, Gipson had a tackle and two pass deflections.

-Gipson finished the 2020 season with 66 tackles, seven pass deflections, two interceptions, and a fumble recovery in 16 games and starts.
-In the Wild Card Round against the Saints, Gipson recorded eight tackles, a pass deflection, and a strip sack on Taysom Hill that was recovered by the Bears during the 21–9 road loss.
+Gipson finished the 2020 season with 66 combined tackles (48 solo), seven pass deflections, two interceptions, and a fumble recovery in 16 games and starts.
+During the Wild Card Round against the Saints, Gipson recorded eight tackles, a pass deflection, and a strip sack on Taysom Hill that was recovered by the Bears in the 21–9 road loss.